View on GitHub

 For more info, see our Python Shell, SQL API, and Disk Layout wikis. ➡️

-🖥 Web UI Usage
+🖥 Web UI & API Usage

 # Start the server on bare metal (pip/apt/brew/etc):